cloudmesh-community/book/chapters/cloud/datacenter.md

 * Island
 * Corporations: Google, AWS, IBM, ...

-Also look at the US stattate of California and others that project renewable energy.
+Also look at the US state of California and others that project renewable energy.

 See also